-Because of the unit limit, it is vitally important you decide on an educational goal early, and enroll in courses required to complete that goal.
+Because of the unit limit, it is vitally important you decide on an educational goal and your academic program early, and enroll in courses required to complete that goal.
 Counseling and advising services and career planning courses are available to help you decide on the educational goal which is best for you.

-At the end of each term, your SATISFACTORY ACADEMIC PROGRESS will be re-evaluated and you will be notified of your new status by e-mail; however, students are responsible for knowing their academic status that could result in ineligibility and/or suspension of aid.
+At the end of each term, your SATISFACTORY ACADEMIC PROGRESS will be re-evaluated and you will be notified of your new status by e-mail; however, students are responsible for knowing their academic status and understand the impact on their financial aid eligibility including suspension of aid.